soma-space/files/README.md

 We accept pull requests for content in the files repository via GitHub, documentation for creating a pull request can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

-Be aware we may move your content into appropriate folders to help maintain navigation within the project and don't guarantee it's location in the project moving forward, if you are writing guides please try and make sure links are relative links where possible.
+Be aware we may move your content into appropriate folders to help maintain navigation within the project and we do not guarantee the location of your files in the project moving forward, if you are writing guides please try and make sure links are relative links where possible.

 If you would like to draw more attention to your content or discuss it with others we have a public sub-reddit hosted [here](https://reddit.com/r/soma_space/) and we have a more free form discord channel [here](https://discord.gg/spfzMPnHz7).